Kapten Boat Collars have passed survey every time

 "In a large following sea the transformation is equally pronounced, with the vessel maintaining a far more consistent running angle.
 Especially as you approach the backs of larger swells, the end result being that the bow shows no tendency to plough, but just lift.
 Thus providing a much safer and predictable ride, the upside being that fuel consumption is also reduced due to the fact that less boat needs to be pushed through the water."

-Review from the Tourist Park Ranger for South Stradbroke Island, QLD
+Review from a QLD Tourist Park Ranger

 "The performance of the Boat Collar has been outstanding.
 I have been out on the Broadwater in really rough conditions with a strong southerly blowing (something I would not attempt previously) and made it across to the shops at Runaway Bay bone dry.
 No more broaching and no more spray in the face.